 ENFORCEMENT FOR NON-MONETARY CLAIMS

-- The obligation to do, to permit or to cease doing something process may be conducted in cooperation with an enforcement agent by the method determined by the court.
+- The process of the obligation to do, to permit or to cease doing something may be conducted in cooperation with an enforcement agent by the method determined by the court.
 On the basis of an enforceable title, under which the debtor must do something which can be performed by someone else, enforcement takes place by the court authorising the creditor to entrust the task to someone else at the debtor’s expense or to perform it him or herself (substitute service at the debtor's expense).
 When the debtor must do something under the enforceable title which cannot be done by anyone else, the court stipulates a suitable time limit for performing this obligation in the decision of enforcement, and issues a fine if the debtor does not perform the obligation within the time limit (forcing a debtor through a fine).

 - The return of worker to work process is conducted by the court stipulating a suitable time limit for performing the obligations in the decision of enforcement.
 In the decision on enforcement, the court also issues a fine if the debtor does not perform the obligation within the time limit.

-- The Distribution of object process may take place by the actual physical distribution when such a distribution is determined by enforceable title or through a sale of the object;
+- The distribution of object process may take place by the actual physical distribution when such a distribution is determined by enforceable title or through a sale of the object;

-- The enforcement in cases regarding custody or upbringing of children and personal contacts with children process is where the court stipulates in the decision of enforcement that a person must hand over a child.
+- The process of enforcement in cases regarding custody or upbringing of children and personal contacts with children is conducted so that the court stipulates in the decision of enforcement that a person must hand over a child.
 The court sets a time limit within which the child must be handed over or decides that the child must be handed over immediately.
 By the decision of enforcement, the obligation to hand over a child is ordered upon the person to whom the enforceable title refers, upon the person on whose will the handing-over of the child depends and upon the person who is with the child at the time the decision is issued.
 In the decision of enforcement, the court orders that the obligation to hand over the child takes effect against anyone with whom the child is at the time the enforcement is executed.

-An enforcement court may issue a fine against a debtor who acts contrary to the court’s decision, such as by hiding, damaging or destroying their property, committing acts that could cause the creditor irreparable damage or damage that is difficult to repair, hinders an enforcement agent in the performance of their enforcement or security measures, acts contrary to a decision on security, hinders an expert in their work or a payment organisation, hinders an employer or another executor of the decision of enforcement in conducting the enforcement, or hinders or prohibits the inspection and evaluation of immovables.
+An enforcement court may issue a fine against a debtor who acts contrary to the court’s decision, such as by hiding, damaging or destroying their property, committing acts that could cause the creditor irreparable damage or damage that is difficult to repair, hinders an enforcement agent in the performance of their enforcement or security measures, acts contrary to a decision on security, hinders an expert in their work or a payment institution, hinders an employer or another executor of the decision of enforcement in conducting the enforcement, or hinders or prohibits the inspection and evaluation of immovables.

-Where the debtor acts contrary to the decision of enforcement and disposes of his property, such a transaction is valid only if the legal act was for valuable consideration and if the other party acted in good faith (i.e. did not know or could not have known that the debtor did not have the right to dispose of his property) at the time of the transfer or encumbrance.
+Where the debtor acts contrary to the decision of enforcement and disposes of their property, such a transaction is valid only if the legal act was for valuable consideration and if the other party acted in good faith (i.e. did not know or could not have known that the debtor did not have the right to dispose of their property) at the time of the transfer or encumbrance.